When Your Interviewer Is About as Prepared as a Chimp With a Tablet

 If you’re not sure what to look for, how to assess it, or how to communicate it — maybe don’t run the interview yourself.

-Ready to stop losing talent?
+Ready to stop losing talent (and momentum)?

 Did you find this article helpful?